Breeding Dubia Roaches

 2. Obtaining the Roaches

-Turkestan cockroach (Blatta lateralis) and Blaberus ssp. are also other roach species used as feeder insects, but dubia roaches are better.
+Turkestan cockroach (Blatta lateralis) and Blaberus ssp. are other roach species used as feeder insects, but dubia roaches are better.

 3. Providing the Roaches with Moisture and Food